tminussi/hacktoberfest-2018-checker/README.md

 - Navigate to the **server** directory of the project and run **npm install**

 If you use VisualCode, just open it and hit F5.
 It will start debugging at port 3000.

-If you don't, run **serverless offline start** from the command line and it will start a server at port 3000.
+If you don't, you'll have to install serverless and serverless offline globally, by running **npm install serverless -g** and **npm install serverless-offline -g**.
+Once you're done, run **serverless offline start** from the command line and it will start a server at port 3000.

 ### Frontend